-Step 1.
-Do a Delaware Trade Name Search With the State
+Step 1: Start with a Delaware Trade Name Search

 Your Delaware trade name must be unique and must also meet Delaware’s business name requirements.